Curled Pondweed

 Habitat and Origin

-It is generally found in ponds, rivers, lakes, wetlands, streams, and brackish waters.
-Curled Pondweed prefers alkaline and eutrophic waters, and can be found in disturbed sites and polluted waters.
-It grows in waters 1 – 3 m deep in a range of sedimentary conditions, like gravel, fine sand, loamy mud, and clay.
+Curled pondweed is generally found in ponds, rivers, wetlands, lakes, streams and brackish waters 1 – 3 m deep.
+This plant prefers alkaline and eutrophic waters.
+It can be found in disturbed sites and various substrates, like gravel, fine sand, loamy mud and clay.
+It can also survive over winter under ice.

 Ecological: